Which Scandinavian languages should I learn?

 - Sweden’s economy is the largest and most diversified economy in the Nordics.
 Fourteen of the 25 most valuable Nordic brands are from Sweden.

 - Sweden is the best in almost everything.
 Not only is it the highest-ranking Nordic nation, but it was named the best country for women.
-And for raising children, for doing business, the most competitive economy, and for green living.
+And for raising children, doing business, having the most competitive economy, and living green.
 It is one of the best nations in many categories.

 - Sweden is the birthplace of many successful innovative companies.
-Plus, there are many big Swedish companies with global footprints, such as AstraZeneca, Electrolux, Ericsson, Volvo, H&M, IKEA, to name a few.
+Many big Swedish companies have global footprints, such as AstraZeneca, Electrolux, Ericsson, Volvo, H&M, and IKEA.
 As a result, Swedish offers better career prospects and job opportunities than others in the Nordic group.

 Swedish, Norwegian, Danish, Finnish Courses in India